Ethernal-Tech/blade/docs/deployment.md

+# Getting Started

-In this section, we'll initialize and start a single new Blade node with PolyBFT consensus.
+In this section we'll initialize and start a single Blade node with PolyBFT consensus.

 ## System requirements
 The hardware requirements for running a Blade node depend upon the node configuration and can change over time as upgrades to the network are implemented.
 Typical requirements are listed below.